Lula defeats Bolsonaro to again become Brazil's president

 “Four years waiting for this,” said Gabriela Souto, one of the few supporters allowed in due to heavy security.

-Outside Bolsonaro’s home in Rio de Janeiro, ground-zero for his support base, a woman atop a truck delivered a prayer over a speaker, then sang excitedly, trying to generate some energy.
+Outside Bolsonaro’s home in Rio, ground-zero for his support base, a woman atop a truck delivered a prayer over a speaker, then sang excitedly, trying to generate some energy as the tally grew for da Silva.
 But supporters decked out in the green and yellow of the flag barely responded.
 Many perked up when the national anthem played, singing along loudly with hands over their hearts.

-Most opinion polls before the election gave a lead to da Silva, universally known as Lula, though political analysts agreed the race grew increasingly tight in recent weeks.

 For months, it appeared that da Silva was headed for easy victory as he kindled nostalgia for his presidency, when Brazil’s economy was booming and welfare helped tens of millions join the middle class.

+“We did not face an opponent, a candidate.
+We faced the machine of the Brazilian state put at his service so we could not win the election," da Silva told the crowd in Sao Paulo.

-Da Silva is credited with building an extensive social welfare program during his 2003-2010 tenure that helped lift tens of millions into the middle class as well as presiding over an economic boom.
-The man universally known as Lula left office with an approval rating above 80%; then U.S. President Barack Obama called him “the most popular politician on Earth.”
+Da Silva built an extensive social welfare program during his tenure that helped lift tens of millions into the middle class.
+The man universally known as Lula also presided over an economic boom, leaving office with an approval rating above 80%, prompting then U.S. President Barack Obama to call him “the most popular politician on Earth.”

 But he is also remembered for his administration’s involvement in vast corruption revealed by sprawling investigations.
 Da Silva’s arrest in 2018 kept him out of that year’s race against Bolsonaro, a fringe lawmaker at the time who was an outspoken fan of former U.S. President Donald Trump.